 12 Jun Swiss vs. Conventional CNC Machining: A Side-by-Side Look

-When it comes to precision machining, choosing the right method can significantly impact the quality, cost, and efficiency of your final product.
 Two of the most common approaches in modern manufacturing are Swiss CNC machining and conventional CNC machining.
-While both offer precision, they are designed for different types of components and production needs.
+While both deliver precision, they’re engineered for different types of components and production goals.

 What Is Swiss CNC Machining?

-Swiss CNC machining uses a sliding headstock lathe, where the workpiece is supported close to the cutting tool, improving stability and allowing for extremely precise, small-diameter parts.
-Originally developed for watchmaking, this process is now widely used in industries that demand fine detail and tight tolerances—like aerospace, tactical defense, medical, etc.
+Swiss CNC machining uses a sliding headstock lathe, where the workpiece is supported close to the cutting tool.
+This added stability allows for extremely tight tolerances and precision on small, complex parts.
+Originally developed for Swiss watchmaking, this process is now a go-to in high-spec industries like aerospace, tactical defense, medical, and more.

 At Mainstream, our Swiss CNC machines feature:

-- Live tooling to produce complex geometries and cross-drilled features
+- Live tooling for complex geometries and cross-drilled features

-- 12-foot bar feeders for continuous, high-volume production
+- 12-foot bar feeders for lights-out, high-volume production

-- Extreme precision in both low- and high-volume orders
+- Consistent precision in both low- and high-volume orders

 What Is Conventional CNC Machining?